opeyemitechpro/my-projects/docs/devops_projects/10micro.md

 ### Jenkins Server Setup

 For the purpose of this project, we will be creating our Jenkins Server on an ec2 instance using Terraform as our IaC tool.
-The Jenkins server will also serve as out base server from where we will mange other infrastructures liek the EKS cluster.
+The Jenkins server will also serve as out base server from where we will manage other infrastructures like  the EKS cluster.

 I have included the link to my Github repo containing the Jenkins server Terraform script below.